ares_set_servers, ares_set_servers_ports - Initialize name server configuration for an ares channel.

 The name server linked list pointer argument may be the result of a previous call to ares_get_servers or a linked list of ares_addr_node structs set up by other means.

-The ares_set_servers function also allows the specification of UDP and TCP ports to be used for communication on a per-server basis.
+The ares_set_servers_ports function also allows the specification of UDP and TCP ports to be used for communication on a per-server basis.
 The provided linked list argument may be the result of a previous call to ares_get_servers_ports or a linked list of ares_addr_port_node structs set up by other means.

 This function replaces any potentially previously configured name servers with the ones given in the linked list.
 So, in order to configure a channel with more than one name server all the desired ones must be specified in a single list.
+Though not recommended, passing NULL will clear all configured servers and make an inoperable channel, this may be advantageous for test simulation but unlikely to be useful in production.

 The function does not take ownership of the linked list argument.
 The caller is responsible for freeing the linked list when no longer needed.